mcogoni/supersdr/README.md

 ![SuperSDR in action](https://github.com/mcogoni/supersdr/blob/main/supersdr_screenshot.png)

 ## Prerequisites:
-Install Python 3 along with PYGAME, MATPLOTLIB and NUMPY/SCIPY, or whatever it asks when breaking apart upon launch ;)
+Install Python 3 along with PYGAME, PYAUDIO, MATPLOTLIB and NUMPY/SCIPY, or whatever it asks when breaking apart upon launch ;)

 ## Use:
 To launch the program: